Hyundai Kona Insurance Rates

 - Drivers who choose higher $1,000 deductibles will pay approximately $156 a year

-- Selecting more expensive low deductibles for comprehensive and collision insurance bumps up the cost to $1,488
+- Selecting pricier low deductibles for comprehensive and collision insurance costs an extra $302 a year

-- High-risk insureds with serious driving violations could pay up to $2,572 or more
+- High risk drivers with serious driving violations could pay up to $2,572

-- The cost that insures a teenage driver with full coverage can cost as much as $4,466 a year
+- The cost to insure a teen driver for full coverage can cost as much as $4,466 a year

-Car insurance rates for a Hyundai Kona can also vary considerably based on the model year and trim level, how you drive, and liability limits and deductibles.
+Car insurance rates for a Hyundai Kona can also vary considerably based on policy deductibles and limits, your driver profile, and the model year and trim level.

-If you like to drive fast or you caused an accident, you could be paying $1,400 to $2,000 extra per year, depending on your age.
-High-risk driver insurance can cost around 45% to 131% more than the average policy.
+If you like to drive fast or you were responsible for an accident, you could be paying $1,400 to $2,000 extra per year, depending on your age.
+Hyundai Kona insurance for high-risk drivers can cost anywhere from 45% to 131% more than the average policy.
 View High Risk Driver Rates

 Where you live makes a big difference in Hyundai Kona insurance rates.
 A 40-year-old driver could pay as low as $780 a year in states like Iowa, Maine, and Idaho, or have to pay at least $1,690 on average in New York, Louisiana, and Michigan.